IPP 2 – Use and Disclosure

 - The published results of the investigation would contain no personal information.

-The undertakings by the institution and the Council’s additional requirements for disclosure were sufficient in this case for the Council to demonstrate it had met its obligations under 2.1(c).
+The undertakings by the institution and the Council’s additional requirements for disclosure were sufficient for the Council to demonstrate it had met its obligations under IPP 2.1(c).

 Other grounds which may permit research or compilation or analysis of statistics